TylerFarrior91/ReadmeGenerator/README.md

 - [License](#license)

 ## Installation
-First, "git clone" the repo, then run "npm i" at the root, then run "npm start" OR "node index.js"
+First, "git clone" the repo, then run
 ## Usage
-After running "npm start" OR "node index.js" You will be prompted with questions, answer the questions until you get a message, saying a README.md has been generated!
+after running "npm start" OR "node index.js" you will be prompted with questions, answer the questions until you get a message, saying a README.md has  been generated!
 ## Credits
 Tyler Farrior
 ## License